Hiya!

 Interviews

-We're interested in interviews with inspiring, innovative, well-known women in their 40s or 50s who have overcome adversity or accomplished something awesome despite the odds against them.
+We’re interested in interviews with inspiring, innovative, well-known women 35+ who have overcome adversity or accomplished something awesome despite the odds against them.

 Interview examples: